mobilewarsaw/mobilewarsaw-old/README.md

 ## Simple edit

-Just go ahead and edit files through GutHub.
+Just go ahead and edit files through GitHub.
 The HTML will be generated using GH Jekyll support and displayed (it takes seconds to reload).

 ## Local preview